Participate in the Anne Frank Door Project

 The exhibit will be on view in our auditorium until November 26, 2014 and is free with museum admission.
 Members can visit the exhibit free of charge.

-Traces of Memory is also made possible with Honoary Patronage of the General Consulate of the Republic of Poland in Chicago and is sponsored by the American Jewish Committee, Cohn-Haddow Center for Judaic Studies at Wayne State University, Eastern Michigan University Jewish Studies, and the Voice/Vision Holocaust Survivor Oral History Archive.
+Traces of Memory is also made possible with Honoary Patronage of the General Consulate of the Republic of Poland in Chicago and is sponsored by the Children of Holocaust Survivors Association in Michigan (CHAIM), Cohn-Haddow Center for Judaic Studies at Wayne State University, Eastern Michigan University Jewish Studies, and the Voice/Vision Holocaust Survivor Oral History Archive.

 Michigan's Holocaust Museum